 One of the essential elements of agile projects is the collaboration among team members on a continual basis not limited to the project’s early brainstorming phases.

 It is imperative that project resources are able to communicate their concerns, issues, and ideas to the project manager and other related resources in time.
-Effective and timely communication not only reduces rework but fosters inclusive behaviors resulting in the creative solutions, above all successful projects.
+Effective and timely communication not only reduces rework but fosters inclusive behaviors resulting in creative solutions, above all successful projects.

 When you have found the right recipe, the right process, the right set of tasks for running your oft-repeated projects, then template it.
-Templates promote standards across the organization, reduce errors and takes the guesswork out of process/projects that are repeated.
+Templates promote standards across the organization, reduce errors, and take the guesswork out of processes/projects that are repeated.
 Consistency promotes efficiency.

 No project is without risk.
 Not to say that risk cannot be managed, all it takes is understanding your risks and planning around them.
 Even though every project can have its unique challenges and risks, a few are common across most projects and can be mitigated upfront.

 Resource utilization: Resources are probably the most expensive item in your project bill, their effective utilization is imperative to success.
 Ensure you have a way to assign tasks to individual resources or sub-teams as required and then not only be able to monitor their progress but also be part of the Feedback / Input loop and catch any concerns or issues and take timely action.

-Time Recording: Understanding of your project burn rates is crucial, a time recording, submission, approval capability is key to keeping the project books current and your team happy.
+Time Recording: Understanding your project burn rates is crucial, a time recording, submission, approval capability is key to keeping the project books current and your team happy.

 Meetings: A point always overlooked and later regretted, minute your project meetings, not everyone has a super memory.

 Work Smart: Don’t be a slave to your calendar and task lists, let the software work for you through automated reminders and alerts, freeing you to focus on more productive stuff.